6 Fixes for Your System Has Run Out of Application Memory

 2. Restart Mac

 Restarting is the easiest and most effective way to fix any problem with your Mac.
-Files like cache and temporary files are automatically cleared when you restart your Mac.
+Cache files and temporary files will be automatically cleared when you restart your Mac.

 If the problem is not solved, read on.

 Another method you can try is to clean up your disk space.
 When you launch an app, it will create swap files on your hard disk.
 If your Mac run out of application memory, it may cause the application run improperly.

 Typically, to keep your Mac working properly, you should save at least 15% of your Mac memory usage.
 Otherwise, you may see a gradual decline in your Mac performance.

 There are many ways to free up disk space and among them, using BuhoCleaner is the most effective way.
 BuhoCleaner is one of the best Mac cleaners that can clean and speed up a Mac with just a few clicks.
 No commands or specialized skills are required.
 Just download it, launch it, scan your drive and remove the unwanted files.

 You may have many tabs open but forget to close them.
 They are constantly using your mac application memory in the background.
 It is recommended that you close them in time.

 In addition, to improve your browser experience, you may have many extensions installed.
 These extensions start automatically when you open your browser.
 If some extensions are useless for you, don't forget to go to the settings and remove them from your browser.